 Lateral connections can be designed for ductile failure modes.
 To ensure ductile behavior, a connection should be designed in such a way that fastener yielding is the governing failure mode.
-Additionally, the designer should perform appropriate checks to avoid brittle modes of failure in the wood.
+Additionally, the designer should perform appropriate checks to avoid brittle failure modes in the wood.